Tony Kanal: 2004–2014: No Doubt hiatus, writing, and producing

 In 2009, No Doubt made an appearance on the television series Gossip Girl, playing a fictional band named Snowed Out in the episode "Valley Girls".
 They performed their cover version of the Adam and the Ants song "Stand and Deliver".
-In 2010, the band performed at the Kennedy Center Honors in Washington, D.C. to celebrate the life's work of Paul McCartney.
+In 2010, the band performed at the Kennedy Center Honors in Washington, D.C., to celebrate the life's work of Paul McCartney.
 Their performance was attended by President Obama and First Lady Michelle Obama.

 In 2012, No Doubt released Push and Shove, their latest release.
 They performed seven sold-out shows in Los Angeles at the Universal Amphitheater.
-In 2014 and 2015, they played the Global Citizens Festivals in New York City and Washington D.C. and headlined music festivals in the United States.
+In 2014 and 2015, they played the Global Citizens Festivals in New York City and Washington, D.C., and headlined music festivals in the United States.

-2014–present: DREAMCAR and other bands
+2014–present: Dreamcar and other bands

 In 2014, Kanal and No Doubt bandmates Tom Dumont and Adrian Young, along with Davey Havok of AFI, formed the band Dreamcar.
 They released their debut self-titled album through Columbia Records in 2017 and toured the U.S. to support it, including performances at the Coachella Festival.

 In October 2018, Kanal joined Danny Elfman during the encore of his three Nightmare Before Christmas shows at the Hollywood Bowl to play Oingo Boingo's "Dead Man's Party".
 On 31 October, Kanal performed a set of eight Red Hot Chili Peppers songs with musicians Adam Levine, Chad Smith, Andrew Watt, and Darren Criss at Maroon 5's annual Halloween party in Los Angeles.

 In December 2018, Kanal played bass for The Offspring on their Australian festival headline tour.
 In January 2019, Kanal joined the band for their tour in Japan.

 Personal life

 Kanal dated bandmate Gwen Stefani from 1987 to 1994.
-They continued to have a creative relationship after they broke up which led to many of No Doubt's songs, most notably "Don't Speak".
-Many years later, Stefani co-wrote her song "Cool" about their relationship as friends for her 2004 debut solo album Love.
+They continued to have a creative relationship after they broke up, which led to many of No Doubt's songs, most notably "Don't Speak".
+A decade later, Stefani co-wrote her song "Cool" about their relationship as friends for her 2004 debut solo album Love.
 Angel.
 Music.
 Baby.

 Kanal is married to American home designer Erin Lokitz.
 On 24 January 2011, their first daughter, Coco Reese Lakshmi Kanal was born.
 On 22 November 2013, their second daughter, Saffron Rose Kiran Kanal was born.

 Kanal is a vegan and animal rights activist.
-In addition to promoting and speaking publicly about animal rights issues, he has supported animal rights organizations including Farm Sanctuary, LA Animal Save, and Animal Hope and Wellness Foundation and has done numerous hen rescues with Animal Place.
+In addition to promoting and speaking publicly about animal rights issues, he has supported animal rights organizations including Farm Sanctuary, LA Animal Save, and Animal Hope and Wellness Foundation, Supporting The Fur Ban and has done numerous hen rescues with Animal Place.